Main Content

 Georeferenced image or data grid, returned as an M-by-N or M-by-N-by-P numeric array.

-By default, the data type of A matches the native data type embedded in filename.
-Specify a data type using the 'OutputType' name-value pair.
+For most formats, the default data type of A matches the native data type embedded in filename.
+For GRIB files, the default data type of A is double.
+Specify a data type using the OutputType name-value argument.

 Regardless of how the data is encoded, the first row of A represents the northernmost data, and the last row of A represents the southernmost data.